openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 The Local PV LVM Driver supports 3 types of scheduling logic: SpaceWeighted, VolumeWeighted, and CapacityWeighted (Supported from lvm-driver: v0.9.0).

-To select any one of the scheduler, add scheduler parameter in storage class and give its value accordingly.
+Add the scheduler parameter in storage class and give its value accordingly.

 ```
 parameters: